Digital Sustainability Reflection Tool for Design Students

 • How gamification can be used effectively to boost motivation and engagement

-Future development
+Further development

-• Adapt the design to be fully mobile-friendly, ensuring accessibility and ease of use across different devices
+• Adapt the design to be being fully mobile-friendly, ensuring accessibility and ease of use across different devices